Veterans do not need vague career advice.

 If you want calmer work, read Low-Stress Remote Jobs.

-If you want contract work, read High-Quality Remote Contract Jobs.
+If you want contract work, read High-Quality Remote Contract Jobs and Screen Remote Contract Candidates.

-If you want travel or remote-site work, read Jobs That Let You Travel, FIFO Jobs, and FIFO Jobs for Veterans.
+If you want travel or remote-site work, read Jobs That Allow You to Travel, FIFO Jobs, FIFO Jobs for Veterans, FIFO Jobs Without a Degree, and FIFO Oil and Gas Jobs.

 If you want to avoid weak listings, read Red Flags in Job Descriptions, Remote Job Scams vs Legit Listings, and Resume Farming Job Listings.